google-research/google-research/performer/fast_self_attention/README.md

 See ["Rethinking Attention with Performers"](https://arxiv.org/abs/2009.14794) for the paper associated with this library.

-There are two main attention variants:
+There are two main attention variants, constructed using Fast Attention Via positive Orthogonal Random features (FAVOR+):

 * `make_fast_softmax_attention` - An unbiased and tight approximation of regular softmax attention.
 Can be used in Transformer models, as well as standalone for applications involving raw softmax attention or purely just softmax.
 * `make_fast_generalized_attention` - Allows for generalized attention functions to produce different attention kernels as described in the paper.